MEC-MESL/MESL-LFR/MESL 2nd (15th Batch)/Abir/docs.md

 But let's not rush.
 Let's all calm down & start from the very beginning.
 After all enthusiasts gather around it's time for figuring out necessary equipments.

 #### What do you need to make a LFR?
-- a microcontroller (arduino, esp32 etc.)
+- a development board (arduino, esp32 etc.)
 - sensor
 - motor
 - battery